alhussainia/WebDevProject/README.md

 15. Presented our website

 Documentation on APIs:
+src/getpet.php
 Request type: GET
-Request parameters: GET requests parameters are found in strings at the end of the API URL path (at the end of the URL) Response type: output_error
+Request parameters: name - the name of the pet that you want data for or 'all' to get an array of all pet data Response type: json data about the pet including name, owner, image, and fact
-Example: The pet spotlight on the homepage of our website
+Example: The pet spotlight on the homepage of our website uses the api Example 2: input - getpet.php?name=Kyra
+           output - {"name":"Kyra","owner":"Kelsey Knappenberger","image":"imgs\/Kyra.jpg","fact":"Kyra has been featured on Etown's newspaper The Etownian twice. \r\n Both times the authors have mentioned her love for hiding."}